seinecle/mk99/docs/generated-html/subdir/what-is-data_temp_common.md

 So it is a good habit to wonder whether a data point can in fact be "unbundled" (spread into smaller data points / measurements)

-== 2.
+== 4.
 Some essential vocabulary to discuss data
-//ST: 2.
+//ST: 4.
 Some essential vocabulary to discuss data

 //ST: !
+==== a.
+Formats, types, encoding
+//ST: !

+//ST: !

 image:tweet.png[width="500" align="center"]

 //ST: !
 - This is a digital *medium* (because it's on screen as opposed to analogic, if we had printed the pic on paper)
 - The *type* of the data is textual + image

 //ST: !
 - The text is *formatted* in plain text (meaning, no special formatting), as opposed to more structured data-interchange formats (https://codingislove.com/json-tutorial-indepth/[check json or xml]).
 - The *encoding* of the text is UTF-8.
 Encoding has to do with the issue: how to represent alphabets and signs from different languages in text? (not even mentioning emojis?).
 UTF-8 is an encoding which is one of the most universal.

 //ST: !
 - The tweet is part of a list of tweets.
 The list represents the *data structure* of my dataset, it is the way my data is organized.
 There are many alternative data structures: arrays, sets, dics, maps...
 - The tweet is stored as a picture (png file) on my hard disk. "png" is the *file format*.
 The data is *persisted* as a file on disk (could have been stored in a database instead).

-==== Data presented as a table
 //ST: !
+==== b.
+Data presented as a table
+//ST: !

 image::table.png[table]
 {nbsp} +

+//ST: !
+==== c.
+Data according to who owns it

+//ST: !
+- First party data: the data generated through the activities of your own organization.
+Your organization own it, which does not mean that consent from users is not required, when it comes to personal data.

+//ST: !
+- Second party data: the data accessed through partnerships.
+Without being the generator nor the owner of this data, partners make it available to you through an agreement.

+//ST: !
+- Third party data: the data acquired via purchase This data is acquired through a market transaction.
+Its uses still comes with conditions, especially for personal data.

+//ST: !
+==== d.
+Data: "sociodemo" or "behavior"?

+//ST: !
+- Sociodemogaphic or "sociodemio" data refers to information about individuals, describing fundamental attributes of their social identity: age, gender, place of residence, occupation, marital status and number of kids.

+//ST: !
+- Behavior data refers to any digital trace left by the individual in the course of it life: clicks on web pages, likes on Facebook, purchase transactions, comments posted on Tripadvisor...

+//ST: !
+Sociodemo data is typically well structured or easy to structure.
+It has a long history of collection and analysis, basically since census exists.

+//ST: !
+Behavior data allows to go further than sociodemo data: each individual can be characterized by its acts and tastes, well beyond what an age or marital status could define.

+But behavior data is typically not well structured and harder to collect.

-== 3.
+== 5.
 Finally: data and size
-//ST: 3. data and size
+//ST: 5. data and size
 //ST: !

 image:russian_dolls.jpg[Data sizes]